 Team Roles

-Milton B.: Fabrication Engineer
+Milton B.: Modeling Engineer

-The Fabrication Engineer is responsible for the research, design, and development of fabricated products.
-This will also include providing material specifications and testing the material quality before production begins.
+The Modeling Engineer is responsible for the modeling and testing of the Simulink model architecture.
+They must ensure that all information from the user is modeled and developed properly to link to the System Composer architecture.

-Michael D.: Mechatronics Engineer
+Michael D.: Systems Engineer

-The Mechatronics Engineer is responsible for the design and usage of mechanical and electrical systems.
-They must ensure that all mechanical and electrical systems function properly and do not break during normal operation.
+The Systems Engineer is responsible for the design and coding of the System Composer model architecture.
+They must ensure that all Simulink models are properly attached to different System Composer Components and that all ports and interfaces are properly defined so that data is shared across components.

-Onoriode O.: Systems Engineer
+Onoriode O.: User Interface Engineer

-The Systems Engineer is responsible for maintaining and implementing information technology systems.
-They will assess problems, provide solutions, and offer upgrade and enhancement suggestions for systems while working with team members to ensure functional and cost efficiencies of information systems.
+The User Interface Engineer is responsible for the design of user interfaces for the software to be developed.
+They will analyze the functionality the software should have as well as define and design its navigation model.
+They will design style, content, and graphics which connect a user to the software.

 Jackson R.: Testing Engineer

-The Testing Engineer will be responsible for validating that designs will function as expected.
-This involves validation of conceptual designs as welltesting physical and compiling relevant data.
+The Testing Engineers will be responsible for validating that designs will function as expected.
+This involves validation of the outputs of our tool and testing physical components of relevant robot platforms and compiling relevant data.

-Zachary S.: Materials Engineer
+Zachary S.: Testing Engineer

-The Materials Engineer is responsible for material research and selection.
-This will include performing mechanical calculations to ensure chosen materials are adequate for the final design and ensuring the best selection of material is made in terms of both performance and cost.
+The Testing Engineers will be responsible for validating that designs will function as expected.
+This involves validation of the outputs of our tool as testing physical prototypes and compiling relevant data.

 As the project scope and our understanding of the project expands, Team 505 expects to discuss new roles or expand existing ones so that every aspect of the project is thoroughly fulfilled.
+New responsibilities will be assigned to each team member on a case-by-case basis at full team meetings.

 Communication